 You’ve got ideas to create the next greatest meal to serve in your city.
 All you need now is a venue to welcome people inside, cook up the exquisite items on the menu, and cater the attendees to a feast they won’t ever forget.
 The question is – how are you going to build it all?
 Many people who choose to open a new restaurant have plans to design and build the establishment to their heart’s desire.
-There’s a large space for the kitchen, open floor space for the tables, and even a finely polished bar for people to have a quick drink before sitting down for their dinner.
+There’s a large space for the kitchen and open floor space for the tables.
+On top of that, there is a finely polished bar for people to have a quick drink before sitting down for their dinner.

 But how do you make that vision become a reality?
 What are all the steps in the construction process that develop your ideal restaurant?
-We’re going to put together a restaurant construction checklist that you can use as a guide for your next big business venture.
+We’re going to put together a restaurant construction checklist.
+With it, you can plan out your next big business venture.

 Restaurant construction checklist & timeline

 Prepare to invest a sizable amount of time towards developing your new restaurant business.
 Some people say the work can be complete in as little as 90 days but, for most restaurants, the work will take several months and potentially up to or even over a year to fully complete.

 Before any work begins, you need to map out a timeline.
 One that highlights how and when all of the development work will be complete.
 This includes where the restaurant will be located, applying for the proper permits, applying for a license to sell alcohol, sourcing the construction crew – using design build services to streamline the process – and more.